ComputerByte/radarr4k/README.md

 sudo /path/to/file/install.sh

-I think I fixed the radarr1 not starting issue: but if you're still having trouble:

 Sometimes Radarr1 won't start due to another Radarr existing, use the panel to stop Radarr and Radarr4k, enable Radarr and wait a second before starting Radarr4k or

 sudo systemctl stop radarr.service && sudo systemctl stop radarr4k.service